Jennifer Aniston Does Not Intimidate Justin Theroux, Actor Hints He And Jen May Star On Big Screen Together

-Jennifer Aniston and Justin Theroux have been married for over two years now and the tabloids are always keen on spinning the reality of the solid marriage Jen and Justin have by attempting to present troubles in it.
+Jennifer Aniston and Justin Theroux have been married for over two years now, and the tabloids are always spinning the reality of the solid marriage that Jen and Justin have by attempting to present troubles in it.
 Aniston is best known for her role on the hit show Friends, yet has also starred in some successful films that have brought her praise, such as Cake.
 Justin Theroux, is a successful screenwriter and actor, best known for his starring role in The Leftovers.

-Despite each having great success in Hollywood, Jen is always held in higher regard, likely due to not only her onscreen presence and her longtime place in the hearts of fans as America’s sweetheart but also due to being the supposed victim of horrible heartbreak when Brad Pitt hooked up with Angelina Jolie, when Jen and he were still married.
-Aniston was thrust into a spotlight that has been on her for a decade since the divorce between she and Brad, and she continues to be in it even more now seeing as Brad and Angelina have split.
+Despite each having great success in Hollywood, Jen is always held in higher regard, likely due to not only her onscreen presence and her longtime place in the hearts of fans as America’s sweetheart, but also due to being the supposed victim of horrible heartbreak when Brad Pitt hooked up with Angelina Jolie, when he and Jen were still married.
+Aniston was thrust into a spotlight that has been on her for a decade since her divorce from Brad, and she continues to be in it even more now, seeing as Brad and Angelina have split.

-Despite Aniston’s net worth being much greater than her husband’s the actor has shared words about their relationship and notes that he is not threatened by his wife’s success.
+Despite Aniston’s net worth being much greater than her husband’s, the actor has shared words about their relationship and notes that he is not threatened by his wife’s success.
 In an interview with Esquire, Theroux spoke about his relationship with Jen.
 The Daily Mail notes a portion of the interview.

 “Technically, she is the main breadwinner of the household.
 But Justin Theroux insists he is not intimidated by wife Jennifer Aniston’s success.
-When asked by Esquire magazine if the disparity upset him, the 45-year-old replied: ‘Not at all’.”
+When asked by Esquire magazine if the disparity upset him, the 45-year-old replied: ‘Not at all.'”

-Jen has an estimated worth of $150 million due to her television roles and film work in addition to her role as a spokesperson for a number of products, such as Smartwater, Aveeno and Living Proof.
+Jen has an estimated worth of $150 million due to her television roles and film work, in addition to her role as a spokesperson for a number of products, such as Smartwater, Aveeno, and Living Proof.
 The beauty has been on Forbes’ Top Earning Actress list ever since 2001.
-Her hubby is worth an estimated $20 million, which is certainly not an insignificant amount despite the comparison to that of his wife’s.
+Her hubby is worth an estimated $20 million, which is certainly not an insignificant amount, despite the comparison to that of his wife’s.

 #JustinTheroux and #JenniferAniston are SO perfect together!
 Justin has nothing but support for his wife’s career. https://t.co/OEDIoiR2ft pic.twitter.com/2t3oBO59UI